OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-11.md

 ## Matthew 11:13

-For all the Prophets and the Law prophesied until John.
+For all the Prophets and the Law spoke of what was to come until John.

 ## Matthew 11:14